QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbineexport.rst

 Turbine Definition ASCII File
 =============================

 Turbine objects can be exported as a QBlade project file (``.qpr``) or into the text based ``.trb`` format.
 When a turbine object is exported into the ``.trb`` format, the associated blade (``.bld``) file is automatically created.
-Furthermore, the structural definition files (if the turbine has a structural model) and the controller parameters are also auomatically placed into the folder structure See an exemplary ``.trb`` file below:
+Furthermore, the structural definition files (if the turbine has a structural model) and the controller parameters are also automatically placed into the folder structure See an exemplary ``.trb`` file below:

 .. code-block:: console